lrasata/infra-trip-planner-webapp/README.md

    - in this case : `VITE_API_LOCATIONS=https://epic-trip-planner.com/locations`
    - NOT : `VITE_API_LOCATIONS=https://api-locations.epic-trip-planner.com/locations` - hitting the API Gateway directly will not work as it does not inject the custom header.

+## TODO tasks
+- [ ] Integrate 3 different envs : `dev | stage | prod`
+- [ ] Add firewall AWS WAF for Cloudfront and the ALB of the Backend API
+- [ ] Audit performance of TripPlannerAPI and leverage caching strategy
+- [ ] For monitoring purpose on TripPlannerAPI, deploy [Monitoring services](https://github.com/lrasata/monitoring-services) built with Prometheus and Grafana --> define value